HyagoOliveira/GameDataSystem/README.md

 ## Summary

-System to manager local and cloud-based CRUD (CReate, Update, Delete) operations into a serialized Game Data ScriptableObject object.
+System to manager local and cloud CRUD (CReate, Update, Delete) operations into a serialized Game Data ScriptableObject object based on slot indexes.

-The serialized class is based in a slot-index so you can Save, Load and Delete Game Data files, both locally and remotely in the cloud.
+You can Save, Load and Delete the Game Data files, both locally and remotely based on a Cloud Provider implementation.

+On Builds, all the files are encrypted and compressed using the [Persistence](https://github.com/HyagoOliveira/Persistence) package.
+You can choose which serialization method to use (Json, XML or Binary).

-To start to persist data, you need first to create a serialized Game Data class and a GameDataManager to manager this class.
+To start to persisting data, you need first to create a serialized GameData class and a GameDataManager to manager this class.

 ## Creating Serialized Assets